AndreyGermanov/smart_shape/docs/API.md

 <a name="SmartPoint+setOptions"></a>

 ### smartPoint.setOptions(options)
-Method used to set specified options to point and redraw it with new options.
+Method used to set specified options to point.

 **Kind**: instance method of [<code>SmartPoint</code>](#SmartPoint)